midas-network/COVID-19/README.md

 </br>
 </br>
 </br>

-We will be transitioning this GitHub repository to an online repository on the MIDAS website in the next months.
+This GitHub only contains historical data.
+We have transitioned this GitHub repository to an [online data catalog](https://midasnetwork.us/catalog/) on the MIDAS website.
 We will not be accepting GitHub Pull requests or other contributions to this repository.
-If you'd like to point us to datasets, software, or other useful information, please post an issue and we'll aim to include the resource in the forthcoming MIDAS data portal.
+If you'd like to point us to datasets, software, or other useful information, please let us know by contacting the [MIDAS Coordination Center](mailto:questions@midasnetwork.us).

-## New MIDAS Online Portal for COVID-19 Modeling Research
-The MIDAS Coordination Center released an [online portal for COVID-19 modeling research](https://midasnetwork.us/covid-19/).
-The portal improves navigation and search of COVID-19 information.
-Moving forward we will use the online portal as landing page for COVID-19 data and information and the COVID-19 GitHub repository for sharing of computable (CSV) files with data, parameter estimates, software, and metadata.
-All community contribution functionality of this repository will be maintained, so continue to send [pull requests](https://github.com/midas-network/COVID-19/wiki/Information-for-Contributors) or [issues](https://github.com/midas-network/COVID-19/issues) for questions or contributions!

 ### Introduction
 This repository serves as a central platform to share computable information (in CSV format) relevant for modeling of the COVID-19 outbreak.
 The [MIDAS Coordination Center (MCC)](https://midasnetwork.us/mcc/) has created and will maintain it in collaboration with the broader modeling community.
 Community members are encouraged to contribute resources to the repository and thus support the overall COVID-19 research effort.
 See [Information for Contributors](https://github.com/midas-network/COVID-19/wiki/Information-for-Contributors) for guidance on how to contribute material.
 Contact questions@midasnetwork.us for any questions or ideas for improvements, or to send/request any material to be included.